JustWhit3/useful-guides/ROOT/Quick tips/ROOT on VS Code.md

 <img src="https://github.com/JustWhit3/useful-guides/blob/main/img/ROOT_vscode.png" width="500">

-This ca be easily solved by following this passages:
+This ca be easily solved by following this steps:

 1) Go on the top of your VS Code IDE and click on *View* -> *Command palette*.
-Then search for *Edit configurations (UI)* and click on it.
+Then, search for *Edit configurations (UI)* and click on it.

 <img src="https://github.com/JustWhit3/useful-guides/blob/main/img/edit_config.png" width="700">